 To be considered an active candidate, applicants must apply and pay their exam fees through the ATD Certification Portal.
 Once the application has been submitted, candidates will have 18 months in which to complete the exam.
 The 18-month period starts on the date the candidate applies and pays for the exam.
-Details can be found on the Apply for APTD or Apply for CPTD webpages.
+A step-by-step guide for how to apply for a credential can be found on the active candidates page or can be downloaded from the APTD or CPTD apply pages.